 It happens that I developed my first cross processed film inadvertently.
 I took some pictures on a slide film, but didn't mark the film properly afterwards.
 So I developed the film as always with a bunch of C-41 films.
 I was surprised to see the unexpected results and complete color shift of the negative.
 However, I scanned the negatives and analyzed what the reason was.
 In the end I realized that I unknowingly did the cross processing ;-)

 In this article I want to introduce you to the world of cross processing... and at last you will get to see my first picture.

 There exist two different types of color film:

 Color negative film is the most common color film.
 This type of film is proposed to be used for printing.
 Usually with the means of an enlarger in the darkroom.
 This film will be developed with the C-41 chemistry in a standardized process.
-Typically the negatives have an orange look resultant of a color mask.
+Typically, the negatives have an orange look that is the result of a color mask.

 Color positive film is also known as color reversal, chrome, slide film or transparency film.
 It's developed after the E-6 process.
-Here you get a correct, positive image which can be viewed with the aid of a magnifying loupe or a lightbox.
+Here you get a correct, positive image which can be viewed with the help of a magnifying glass or a light box.

 Camera Olympus XA